-Deliverable Deliverable Description Reporting Procedures and Due Dates 1.1 Post-Award Teleconference/ Kickoff Meeting The Performer must complete a Post-Award Teleconference/ Kickoff Meeting after the initiation of the agreement period of performance.
-1. Outline activities for the next 30 days 2.
-Discuss agenda items for the post-award Kickoff Meeting Within 10 business days after the initiation of the agreement period of performance, pending concurrence by the Contracting Officer Performer must submit agenda and itinerary, if applicable, at least 5 business days in advance of in-person meeting or teleconference PAR edits/approves and instructs Performer to distribute agenda at least 3 business days prior to meeting Performer submits meeting minutes to PAR within 3 business days after the meeting PAR reviews, comments, and approves minutes within 10 business days 1.2 Bi-Weekly Teleconference The Performer must participate in teleconferences bi-weekly with BARDA to discuss the technical performance on the agreement.
+Deliverable Deliverable Description Reporting Procedures and Due Dates 1.1 Post-Award Teleconference/ Kickoff Meeting The Project Awardee must complete a Post-Award Teleconference/ Kickoff Meeting after the initiation of the Project Award period of performance.
+1. Outline activities for the next 30 days Within 10 business days after the initiation of the Project Award period of performance, pending concurrence by the OTAO Project Awardee must submit agenda and itinerary, if applicable, at least 5 business days in advance of in-person meeting or teleconference PAR edits/approves and instructs Project Awardee to distribute agenda at least 3 business days prior to meeting Project Awardee submits meeting minutes to PAR within 3 business days after the meeting PAR reviews, comments, and approves minutes within 10 business days 1.2 Bi-Weekly Tele c onference The Project Awardee must participate in teleconferences bi-weekly with BARDA to discuss the technical performance on the Project Award.
 Meeting frequency may be increased or decreased as needed during the course of the project.
-Performer must submit agenda to PAR no later than 2 business days in advance of meeting PAR edits/approves and instructs Performer to distribute agenda prior to meeting Performer must distribute agenda and presentation materials at least 2 calendar days in advance of meeting Performer must submit meeting minutes to PAR within 3 business days of the meeting PAR reviews, comments, and approves minutes within 10 business days 1.3 Technical, Subgroup, Ad Hoc Teleconference(s) The Performer must participate in technical, subgroup, or ad hoc teleconferences as needed or upon BARDA request to discuss the technical performance on the agreement.
+Project Awardee must submit agenda to PAR no later than 2 business days in advance of meeting PAR edits/approves and instructs Project Awardee to distribute agenda prior to meeting Project Awardee must distribute agenda and presentation materials at least 2 calendar days in advance of meeting Project Awardee must submit meeting minutes to PAR within 3 business days of the meeting PAR reviews, comments, and approves minutes within 10 business days 1.3 Technical, Subgroup, Ad Hoc Teleconference(s) The Project Awardee must participate in technical, subgroup, or ad hoc teleconferences as needed or upon BARDA request to discuss the technical performance on the Project Award.
 Meeting frequency may be defined as needed during the course of the project.
-Performer must submit agenda to PAR no later than 2 business days in advance of Technical or Subgroup meeting PAR edits/approves and instructs Performer to distribute agenda prior to meeting Performer must distribute agenda and presentation materials at least 24 hours in advance of meeting Performer must submit meeting minutes to PAR within 3 business days of the meeting PAR reviews, comments, and approves minutes within 6 business days
+Project Awardee must submit agenda to PAR no later than 2 business days in advance of Technical or Subgroup meeting PAR edits/approves and instructs Project Awardee to distribute agenda prior to meeting Project Awardee must distribute agenda and presentation materials at least 24 hours in advance of meeting Project Awardee must submit meeting minutes to PAR within 3 business days of the meeting PAR reviews, comments, and approves minutes within 6 business days

-Deliverable Deliverable Description Reporting Procedures and Due Dates 1.4 Periodic Review Meetings At the discretion of the Government, the Performer must hold up to four (4) per year recurring Project Review Meetings, held by teleconference or face-to face either in Washington, D.C. or at work sites of the Performer or subcontractors.
-Face-to-face meetings shall alternate between Washington, D.C. and Performer, subcontractor sites.
-The meetings will be used to discuss agreement progress in relation to the Program Management deliverables described in this agreement as well as nonclinical, clinical, technical, regulatory, and ethical aspects of the program.
-Performer must submit an agenda and itinerary, if applicable, at least 5 business days, and Performer must provide presentation materials at least 3 business days, in advance of the meeting PAR edits/approves and instructs Performer to distribute agenda prior to meeting by at least 3 business days Performer provides meeting minutes to PAR within 3 business days after the meeting PAR reviews, comments, and approves minutes within 10 business days 1.5 Daily Check-in with BARDA Upon request of the Government, the Performer must participate in a daily check-in update with the project staff (via teleconference or email).
-The update will address key cost, schedule, and technical updates.
-Daily updates may be shared with senior Government leaders and should be provided on a non-confidential basis, unless the update includes confidential information in which case the Performer must provide the update in both confidential and non-confidential formats.
-Daily check-ins may occur on weekdays, excluding federal holidays.
-Upon request of the Government, check-ins may also occur on weekends and on federal holidays, provided at least 24-hours' notice.
-A standing agenda must be used, to include key cost, schedule, and technical updates, as well as updates on ad hoc communications between USG and the Performer No meeting minutes are required Performer must provide bulleted email updates following any call or in lieu of a call by 2:00PM ET for that day
+Deliverable Deliverable Description Reporting Procedures and Due Dates 1.4 Periodic Review Meetings At the discretion of the Government, the Project Awardee must hold up to four (4) per year recurring Periodic Review Meetings, held by teleconference or face-to face either in Washington, D.C. or at work sites of the Project Awardee or subawardees.
+Face-to-face meetings shall alternate between Washington, D.C. and Project Awardee, subawardee sites.
+The meetings will be used to discuss Project Award progress as well as nonclinical, clinical, technical, regulatory, and ethical aspects of the program.
+Project Awardee must submit an agenda and itinerary, if applicable, at least 5 business days, and Project Awardee must provide presentation materials at least 3 business days, in advance of the meeting PAR edits/approves and instructs Project Awardee to distribute agenda prior to meeting by at least 3 business days Project Awardee provides meeting minutes to PAR within 3 business days after the meeting PAR reviews, comments, and approves minutes within 10 business days